Huaqiao metro station (Kunshan): Suzhou Metro

 The station for Suzhou Metro Line 11 opened on 24 June 2023 as an underground station, which makes it an interchange between two rail systems.

 Structure

-Huaqiao Station of Shanghai Metro is an elevated station with two side platforms, with one concourse that is compmosed of two individual paid zones.
+Huaqiao Station of Shanghai Metro is an elevated station with two side platforms, with one concourse that is composed of two individual paid zones.
 Huaqiao Station of Suzhou Metro is an underground station with one island platform.

 There are three transfer channels between the two parts: one for the east paid zone of Shanghai Metro Huaqiao concourse, one for the west zone, and another (in the middle) for the unpaid zone.
 When transferring through these transfer channels except the middle one, no extra security check is needed.

 The transfer channels connects Shanghai Metro and Suzhou Metro, which use different pricing systems.
 Passengers who use specified mobile applications and have enabled "senseless transfer" may transfer without getting out and again getting in the gates.
 Other passengers, including those using public transportation cards or single journey tickets, should get out and in through the gates of different systems.